Surrogacy laws by country: Czech Republic

 Surrogacy is not legally regulated in the Czech Republic and so is generally considered legal.
 The only mention of the phrase "surrogate motherhood" can be found in § 804 of the law n.
 89/2012, where the law designates an exception to the ban of adoption by siblings for siblings carried by a surrogate mother.

 Finland

 All surrogacy arrangements (both commercial and altruistic) have been illegal since 2007.
 Commercial surrogacy arrangements were illegal even before 2007.

 France

-In France, since 1994, any surrogacy arrangement that is commercial or altruistic, is illegal or unlawful and is not sanctioned by the law (art 16-7 of the Code Civil).
+In France, since 1994, the article 16-7 of the Code Civil stipulates that any arrangement, commercial or altruistic, relating to procreation or surrogacy is void (without legal effect).
+It is not sanctioned by the law for the woman who give birth or the sponsoring parents, but legally sanctioned to act as an intermediary to arrange a surrogacy or any tentatives.

 The French Court of Cassation already took this point of view in 1991.
-It held that if any couple makes an agreement or arranges with another person that she is to bear the husband's child and surrender it on birth to the couple, and that she is choosing that she will not keep the child, the couple making such an agreement or arrangement is not allowed to adopt the child.
 In its judgement the court held that such an agreement is illegal on the basis of articles 6, 353 and 1128 of the Code Civil.